TerriaJS/TerriaMap/README.md

   ```

 ### Resolve domain names for local development
-This is to simulate Terria Map website domain names being resolved to a Terria Map server running on localhost.
+This is to simulate two Terria Map website domain names, demo1.terria.magda and demo2.terria.magda, being resolved to
-For Windows platform, add the following two lines to file "C:\Windows\System32\drivers\etc\hosts".
+a Terria Map server running on localhost (127.0.0.1).
+For Windows platform, add the following two lines to file
+"C:\Windows\System32\drivers\etc\hosts".

 (You should remove them from the file should you want to navigate to these two domains in the real world.)
 ```